praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 This nonce should be changed with each new page load.

-There is a very important prerequisite: You must load the Launch library [asynchronously](https://docs.adobe.com/content/help/en/launch/using/reference/client-side-info/asynchronous-deployment.html).
-This does not work with a synchronous load of the Launch library (which results in console errors and rules not executing properly).
+There is a very important prerequisite: You must load the Platform Launch library [asynchronously](https://docs.adobe.com/content/help/en/launch/using/reference/client-side-info/asynchronous-deployment.html).
+This does not work with a synchronous load of the Platform Launch library (which results in console errors and rules not executing properly).

 You can add your nonce to the above Adobe-hosted CSP example like this:

 `script-src 'self' assets.adobedtm.com 'nonce-2726c7f26c'`

-You must then tell Launch where to find the nonce.
-Launch uses it when loading an inline script.
-For Launch to use the nonce when loading the script, you must:
+You must then tell Platform Launch where to find the nonce.
+Platform Launch uses it when loading an inline script.
+For Platform Launch to use the nonce when loading the script, you must:

 1. Create a data element that references your nonce (wherever you put it in your data layer).
 2. Configure the Core Extension and specify which data element you used.
 3. Publish your data element and Core Extension changes.

 One additional note: This only handles loading of your custom code.
 It doesn't handle what you do in your custom code.
 It is possible for you to write custom code that is not compliant with your CSP, in which case the CSP has precedence.
-For example, if you use custom code to load an inline script by appending it to the DOM, Launch cannot find that or add the nonce correctly, so that particular custom code action will not work as expected.
+For example, if you use custom code to load an inline script by appending it to the DOM, Platform Launch cannot find that or add the nonce correctly, so that particular custom code action will not work as expected.

 ### Low Security - Allow Inline {#unsafe-inline}